VRLYDE/vrly.de/docs/DEVELOPMENT-CYCLE.md

 # Development Cycle

-## 1. VRLY’s Development and Delivery Model
+## 1. VRLY's Development and Delivery Model

 VRLY is a solo-founded, ultra-lean IT services provider focused on managed AI and workflow automation for psychotherapists in Hannover.
 The company operates under severe resource constraints, with a strong emphasis on efficiency, rapid iteration, and compliance.
 Florentin, as the sole developer and founder, is responsible for the entire development, delivery, and operational lifecycle, employing a modern TypeScript monorepo, Cloudflare Workers, and automated DevOps practices.
 Project management is handled with a structured, status-driven workflow (Backlog → Ready → In Progress → In Review → Testing → Staging → Ready for Deployment → In Production), using t-shirt sizing for effort estimation and automation for status transitions.